iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ---

-**staging area** -is files that are going to be part of the next commit **PR** - stands for pull request..and this let you tell others what changes you've made in repository on GitHub.
+**staging area** -is files that are going to be part of the next commit

+**PR** - stands for pull request..and this let you tell others what changes you've made in repository on GitHub.

+**Repository** -this is a directory or storage space where projects can live.